gdiaz384/py3TranslateLLM/wiki/pages/fairseq-installation-guide.markdown

 [fairseq](//github.com/facebookresearch/fairseq) is a project originally used by Meta/Facebook for data training.

+- "Fairseq(-py) is a sequence modeling toolkit that allows researchers and developers to train custom models for translation, summarization, language modeling and other text generation tasks." -Meta/Facebook's description of fairseq on [PyPi.org](//pypi.org/project/fairseq)
 - fairseq can also be configured to process pretrained models for use with language translation.
     - For JPN->ENG translation, consider Sugoi translator, a preconfigured wrapper for fairseq.
-- fairseq itself relies on PyTorch as the backend engine for many of its services, and PyTorch supports both CPU and GPU modes.
+- fairseq itself relies on PyTorch as the backend engine for many of its services.
+- PyTorch supports both CPU and GPU modes.

 ```
 --top of stack--